 Recently, my mother is diagnosed with multiple myeloma.
 She had a fast progression.
-Within a year, the plasmacytoma has progressed to MGUS which resulted in multiple myeloma with severe bone involvement.
+Within a year, the plasmacytoma progressed to MGUS which resulted in multiple myeloma with severe bone involvement.
 She got a heart attack at the onset of multiple myeloma.
-I know that deletion of 17p and mutations of TP53 are associated with worse prognosis.
+I know that deletion of 17p and mutations of TP53 are associated with a poor prognosis.

 They are relatively safe procedures, with low rates of complications and infections compared with allogeneic transplants.
 Deaths due to the transplant are approximately 2 % to 3 % in patients with newly diagnosed myeloma.
 In theory, one disadvantage of autologous stem cell transplant is that the transplant can potentially get contaminated with tumor cells when patient stem cells are used.
 However, recent studies indicate that this is not a significant problem and it is not a significant cause of myeloma relapse.

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!